 The journaling process overcomes these challenges, and not only assists you in clarifying aspects as you go but also allows you to realize and celebrate the changes you have made immediately after you make them.
 I find this immediate feedback on results to be a very gratifying element of the approach and I recommend it to everyone who wants to go further in their tapping sessions.

 As you may have experienced, EFT is an amazing tool to get breakthroughs in your life.
-We can have stuck places in our life which cause problems in different areas of our life.
+We can have stuck places in our life which cause problems in different areas.
 I hope this article helps your tapping at home.
 If you experiment with journaling and tapping and you get results please let me know and we can share it with others to help and support them in getting free too!